bkneis/scubawhere/public_html/docs/ScubaWhere API Documentation.md

 - &nbsp;
 - **@return** JSON             An array of locations, ordered by `distance` (also in the results, in miles)

-*The time it takes for the MySQL query to execute is logged.*
+*For performance monitoring, the time it takes for the MySQL query to execute is logged.*

 ### Retrieve locations 2/2 - Inside bounds